 A "self-pay student" is one who will not be receiving Federal Student Aid (Pell grant).
-Self-pay students are required to show proof

-Check for catalog updates at www.uttc.edu that payment will be received in full or make a payment in full, before the first day of class.
+Self-pay students are required to show proof that payment will be received in full or make a payment in full, before the first day of class.